ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 Once you pull on it, the Handles will pull the path outward into a curve.
 The further you drag, the bigger the curve will become.

 You can also use the Pen Tool to trace outlines, make clipping masks, and create logos.
-You can also use it for the creation of vector objects and much more.
+Or you can use it for the creation of vector objects and much more.

 How to use the Pen Tool in Adobe Illustrator

-As mentioned earlier, the Pen Tool is all about the Anchor Points you connect to create lines – be they straight lines or curvy lines.
-To start using the Illustrator CC Pen Tool, go to the Toolbar and select the Pen Tool (P) to begin drawing.
+As mentioned earlier, the Pen Tool is all about the anchor points you connect to create lines — be they straight lines or curvy lines.
+To start using the Illustrator CC Pen Tool, go to the left toolbar and select the Pen Tool (P) to begin drawing.

 Graphic design interface